-PAWS comprises a small group of mainly self-funded rescuers and volunteer foster carers whose primary aim is to help lost or abandoned animals in NSW, Australia.
-We are only a small group of people doing their best to help animals who find themselves in the Pound through no fault of their own.
-We are a small, private non-profit rescue group that has no paid staff, no offices to pay rent on, no large advertising campaigns and no government funding.
-We rely mainly on word of mouth to promote our website, which features animals who are either currently in the Pound, or who have been rescued from Death Row and placed with a foster carer.
+The primary aim of PAWS is to help animals in need of a new home to find one.
+This includes lost or abandoned animals in NSW, Australia and those whose owners can no longer keep them due to illness or becoming homeless and rely mainly on word of mouth to promote our website.
 Many people want to adopt an animal from a Pound or Shelter but find it confronting to be faced with many animals in cages who may be killed if homes are not found in time.
 By featuring their photos and stories on our website it is possible to save a life without the 'emotional trauma' of visiting the Pound in person.

-PAWS is comprised of private rescuers who operate independently of each other to save dogs, and occasionally cats, from Death Row in Kill Pounds.
+PAWS is comprised of private rescuers who operate independently of each other and myself to save dogs, and occasionally cats, from Death Row in Kill Pounds.
 My name is Sheila and I am the founder and web administrator.
-The pets we rescue are placed with Volunteer Foster Carers who provide food, shelter and love while we advertise for new homes.
+The pets are placed with volunteer foster carers who provide food, shelter and love while we advertise for new homes.
 Foster carers are usually animal lovers who, for various reasons, are unable to have a pet permanently.
-By adopting a rescued animal you are able to obtain information on their personality from both the rescuer and the foster carer before adoption ie. if the dog is suitable for a home with children or cats, whether they are shy or lively, affectionate or independent and whether they need a lot of exercise or are happy to curl up and snooze on your lap while you watch TV!
+By adopting a rescued animal you are able to obtain information on their personality from both the rescuer and the foster carer before adoption ie. if the dog is suitable for a home with children or cats, whether they are shy or lively, affectionate or independent and whether they need a lot of exercise or are happy to curl up and snooze on your lap while you watch TV.

 Whilst routine veterinary

 costs (desexing, microchipping. vaccination etc.) are usually recouped when the pet is